Skip to Main Content

 • Some people with PPS may eventually need a machine to help with breathing.

-• Prescribed special exercise programs, devices that provide assistance, physical therapy, occupational therapy, and medicines may all help you manage the symptoms of PPS.
+• Prescribed special exercise programs, assistive devices, physical therapy, occupational therapy, and medicines may all help you manage the symptoms of PPS.

 Next steps